isl-org/OpenBot/policy/README.md

 [简体中文](README_CN.md)

-WARNING: To get a good driving policy for your custom dataset will require some patience.
-It is not straight-forward, involves data collection, hyperparameter tuning, etc. If you have never trained machine learning models before, it will be challenging and may even get frustrating.

 In order to train an autonomous driving policy, you will first need to collect a dataset.
 The more data you collect, the better the resulting driving policy.
 For the experiments in our paper, we collected about 30 minutes worth of data.
 Note that the network will imitate your driving behaviour.
 The better and more consistent you drive, the better the network will learn to drive.

+## DISCLAIMERS

+1. **Safety:** Driving policies are not perfect and may crash the robot.
+Always make sure you operate in a safe environment!
+Keep in mind, that your phone could be damaged in a collision!
+Make sure you always have a game controller connected and are familiar with the key mapping so you can stop the vehicle at any time.
+Use at your own risk!
+2. **Compute hardware:** Training a driving policy requires a lot of resources and may slow down or even freeze your machine.
+It is recommended to use a high-end laptop or workstation with large amount of RAM and dedicated GPU, especially when training with larger batch sizes.
+The documentation is currently also not very detailed.
+Use at your own risk!
+3. **Patience required:** To get a good driving policy for your custom dataset will require some patience.
+It is not straight-forward, involves data collection, hyperparameter tuning, etc. If you have never trained machine learning models before, it will be challenging and may even get frustrating.

 ## Data Collection